 3. Knowingly make a false statement on an application for a license pursuant to this chapter.

-4. Permit an employee or another person under the person's supervision or control to perform cosmetology, aesthetics, nail technology or hairstyling without a license issued pursuant to this chapter.
+4. Allow an employee or another person under the person's supervision or control to perform cosmetology, aesthetics, nail technology or hairstyling without a license issued pursuant to this chapter.

-6. Obtain or attempt to obtain a license by the use of money other than the prescribed fees or any other thing of value or by fraudulent misrepresentation.
+6. Obtain or attempt to obtain a license by the use of monies other than the prescribed fees or any other thing of value or by fraudulent misrepresentation.

 7. Provide any service to a person having a visible disease, pediculosis or open sores suggesting a communicable disease until the person furnishes a statement signed by a physician who is licensed pursuant to chapter 13 or 17 of this title stating that the disease or condition is not in an infectious, contagious or communicable stage.

-8. Operate a salon or school without being licensed pursuant to this chapter.
+8. Operate a salon or school without being licensed by the board.

 9. Violate any provision of this chapter or any rule adopted pursuant to this chapter.